 3. Water fresh trees daily.
 Most of the ones you find on tree lots were cut weeks before selling them.
 Dry limbs and needles pose a fire threat.
 A fresh cut tree that’s well watered can last for about six weeks.
 Be sure to ask when the tree was cut if you’re purchasing a pre-cut tree.
 Always keep your tree away from fireplaces, open flames or space heaters.

 4. Make sure under-the-tree decorations like tree skirts or trains are away from foot traffic.

 5. Keep handrails free from decorative roping.
 Leave them open for friends and family to grasp when going up and down the stairs.

 6. Make sure candles are more than 12 inches away from flammable items and snuff them out when leaving a room.

 7. Some holiday plants and their berries are poisonous to people and animals.
-Don’t let small children handle them, including mistletoe, Jerusalem Cherry plants, holly, amaryllis, poinsettia and cyclamen.
+Don’t let small children handle them, including mistletoe, Jerusalem Cherry plants, holly, amaryllis, poinsettia, and cyclamen.
 You can reach the Poison Control Center at (800) 222-1222.

-8. For outdoor lights, always use outdoor certified light strings, extension cords and timers.
+8. For outdoor lights, always use outdoor certified light strings, extension cords, and timers.
 As with your indoor decorative lighting, look for the mark of an accredited certification organization such as CSA International, UL, or ELT to ensure they are safe for outdoor use.

 Don’t connect extension cords to others.
 Use one cord that is long enough for your requirements.
-And keep electrical connectors off the ground and away from metal such as gutters and metal clips.
+And keep electrical connectors off the ground and away from a metal such as gutters and metal clips.
 Use plastic clips or cable ties to hold them in place.

 Don’t place decorations over porch or path lighting.
 Make sure areas are well lit for those going to and from your house.